cockroachlabs/workshop_labs/troubleshooting/README.md

 ## Part 3 - Validate the theory

 Re run the first part of query Q1 from both regions.
 Check the query plan using `EXPLAIN (VERBOSE)`.
-You should

 From node 1 (US East region):